ullahsamee/ImmunoStruct/README.md

 ### AlphaFold2 Structure Data

 We have provided the structure data encoded as PyTorch Geometric (PyG) graphs on huggingface.
 You just need to follow the instruction in the previous **Data Preparation** section.
+You can skip this section if you are not planning to fold your own data.

 <details>
   <summary>How the PyG graphs are generated</summary>